moorepants/dissertation/extensions.rst

    \bar{r}^{c_l/d_o} = d_4\hat{c}_1 + d_5\hat{c}_3

-The velocity of the point is can be computed with the following relationship:
+The velocity of the point is computed with the following relationship:

 .. math::
    :label: ClInN